Dehumidifier Buying Guide

 Automatic Humidistat.
 Best feature out there.
 A humidistat automatically maintains your desired level of humidity by triggering the dehumidifier to run only when needed.
-Helps to save energy.
+It helps to save energy.

-Programmable Timer let you program startup and shutoff times.
+Programmable Timer lets you program startup and shutoff times.
 Great if you don’t have time to turn it on or off.

 Various Operating Modes and Speeds – Pick from multiple speeds and modes to find the best level of dehumidification for your needs.

 Automatic Restart.
-Dehumidifier automatically restarts on power failure.
+The dehumidifier automatically restarts on power failure.
 Great feature.

 Low-Temperature Operation.
 Most residential dehumidifiers operate successfully down to 41 degrees F. Look for this feature if you’re going to use your unit in a cooler crawl space or basement.

 Automatic Defrost.
 In freezing temperatures, automatic defrost helps maintain your unit operational by defrosting any ice accumulation to reduce downtime.